SAFE, HAPPY, SUCCESSFUL

 In Key Stage 4 pupils continue work within PSHE but are also given guidance in picking a route when they have left school that is appropriate for their needs.
 Pupils will spend time working on personal statements and interview techniques that will help to create a positive impression.

 Winterton Community Academy values the importance of impartial careers advise, the role of Fiona Fisk (Careers Advisor) is crucial to this being provided to all pupils.

 The deadline for Year 11’s applying for NLC AND JLC is the Easter holidays at the very latest.

-If you need any additional support please see or contact Mr Florence.
+If you need any additional support please see or contact Mrs Johnson.

 If parents would wish to help with applications the joint application form for both colleges is on the link to the right.
-This needs to be handed in to Mr Florence so he can pass it on to the college.
+This needs to be handed in to Mrs Johnson so she can pass it on to the college.

-If parents would like additional info they are also welcome to contact Mr Florence by email: Florence.M@wintertoncommunityacademy.co.uk or through the school office.
+If parents would like additional info they are also welcome to contact Mrs Johnson by email: Johnson.C@wintertoncommunityacademy.co.uk or through the school office.